microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 To help handling such differences, we provide `Vulkan specific attributes`_ to let the developer to express precisely their intents.
-The compiler will also try it best to deduce the mapping from semantic strings to SPIR-V ``Location`` numbers when such explicit Vulkan specific attributes are absent.
+The compiler will also try its best to deduce the mapping from semantic strings to SPIR-V ``Location`` numbers when such explicit Vulkan specific attributes are absent.
 Please see the `HLSL semantic and Vulkan Location`_ section for more details about the mapping and ``Location`` assignment.